open-contracting/notebooks-ocds/README.md

 ## Contributing

-**Reminder:** If you edit the *Check structure and format* or *Check quality* components and either change the headings or add new sections, please check whether the related *Document template* in this [process note](https://docs.google.com/document/d/1_k7eA2rI-k5EH8VESkVAB73wa_qrpplL-7dKgMLTGZc/edit) needs an update.

 ### Components

 To ease maintenance, the notebooks are made up of reusable components.
 To see which components are used in each notebook, refer to the `NOTEBOOKS` variable in `manage.py`.

+**Reminder:** If you edit the *Check structure and format* or *Check quality* components and change the headings or add new sections, check whether the related *Document template* in this [process note](https://docs.google.com/document/d/1_k7eA2rI-k5EH8VESkVAB73wa_qrpplL-7dKgMLTGZc/edit) needs an update.

 Component | Tasks
 -- | --